Is Cosine Odd Or Even

 cos(-x) = cos(x)

 This identity stems from the definition of cosine in terms of the unit circle.
-The x-coordinate on the unit circle, which represents the cosine value, remains unchanged when the angle is negated.
+Now, the x-coordinate on the unit circle, which represents the cosine value, remains unchanged when the angle is negated.
 This is because the angles x and -x are reflections of each other across the x-axis, and their x-coordinates are identical.

 Visualizing Cosine's Even Nature: The Unit Circle and Graphs